 Click anywhere in this message area to go to our RSVP form.

 The Faculty Lounge

-Our mission at the Center for Teaching Excellence at the University of San Francisco is to celebrate, support and help develop excellent teaching across the university, at all stages of a faculty member's career.
-The CTE recognizes USF faculty as its best and richest resource.
+Our mission at the Center for Teaching Excellence at the University of San Francisco is to celebrate, support and help develop excellent teaching across the university, at all stages of a faculty member’s career.

 We are guided by three hubs as we develop our activities and programs.